BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 ## Opt-In for RBF

 RBF is an opt-in Bitcoin feature.
 Transactions are only eligible for using RBF if they've been created with a special RBF flag.
-This is done by setting a UTXO's sequence number (which is typically set automatically), so that it's more than 0 and less than 0xffffffff-1 (4294967294).
+This is done by setting any of the transaction's UTXO sequence numbers (which are typically set automatically), so that it's more than 0 and less than 0xffffffff-1 (4294967294).

 This is accomplished simply  by adding a `sequence` variable to your UTXO inputs:
 ```